dhruvchovatiya/air-quality-visualizer/README.md

 ### Hosted on heroku - [air-quality-india.herokuapp.com](https://air-quality-india.herokuapp.com/)

+## Update - There is a glitch in this API since the past couple of days, which is causing it to return very few data points sometimes .
+Other websites using this API are also facing the same issue.
+I have contacted the author, hoping for a fix soon.

 * Fetches data from [this](https://data.gov.in/resources/real-time-air-quality-index-various-locations) Gov. of India API.
 * This API gives air quality data by monitoring pollutants like SO2, NO2, PM2.5, PM10 from 1800 locations in real-time.
 * Used [**MapBox Geolocation API**](https://docs.mapbox.com/api/search/geocoding/) to convert addresses fetched from Govt.
 API into coordinates.